 People that have a dominant caregiver archetype as part of their personality armour typically feel fulfilled by helping others.
 They show compassion and empathy and know what to do in the right moments.

 Individuals that do not do things for others need to develop the caregiver in them.
+Altruism has been shown to nurture personal well-being, reduce isolation, and increase a sense of belonging.
+These are emotional responses that help to lower the risk of depression.

 Let’s take a closer look.